vampire-debug/OIBSIP.JAVA_DEVELOPMENT/README.md

 Project 1: Guess the Number Game

 The Guess the Number Game is a simple console-based game where the system randomly generates a number, and the user has to guess it within a limited number of attempts.
-After each guess, the system provides feedback on whether the guess was too high or too low.
+After each guess, the system provides feedback on whether the guess was too high or too high.

 Features: